fmezou/lappupdate/docs/glossary.rst

         It is commercial or a custom software, where commercial term covers :term:`commercial off-the-shelf` , free software and open source software [#f1]_.

+    Silent install
+        A silent install is an installation process which require no user intervention, accordingly installation options are set to default values or may be tuned with command line options.

 .. rubric:: Footnotes